Jonas Meffert

-Jonas Meffert (born 4 September 1994) is a German professional footballer who plays as a defensive midfielder for 2.
-Bundesliga club Hamburger SV.
+Jonas Meffert (born 4 September 1994) is a German professional footballer who plays as a defensive midfielder for club Holstein Kiel.

 Career

-On 6 May 2014, he signed a three-year contract with Karlsruher SC.
+On 6 May 2014, Meffert signed a three-year contract with Karlsruher SC.

 On 31 May 2016, he signed for SC Freiburg.

 In July 2018, Meffert joined 2.
 Bundesliga side Holstein Kiel signing a three-year contract until 2021.

+On 3 January 2026, Meffert returned to Holstein Kiel after playing for four-and-a-half seasons at Hamburger SV.